-The operational levels of service and performance measures are used to ensure the service and facilities are able to achieve the strategic levels of service and Councils objectives.
+The operational levels of service and performance measures are used to ensure the service and facilities are able to achieve the strategic levels of service and the Council's objectives.

-Level of services need to be reviewed and upgraded on a continuous basis in line with legislative and regulatory changes and feedback from customers, consultation, internal assessments, audits and strategic objectives.
+Levels of service need to be reviewed and upgraded on a continuous basis in line with legislative and regulatory changes and feedback from customers, consultation, internal assessments, audits and strategic objectives.